 - $100 will cover machine repairs when necessary;

-- $600 will send 30 machines to a community in the United States in dire need.
+- $600 will send 30 machines to a community in need within the United States.

 Please consider giving at one of these levels noted above.
 In return for your donation (which is tax deductible) you will receive a letter of thanks, which serves as your receipt.
 You may donate on line (see the box to your right) or write a check payable to The Sewing Machine Project and send it to: